Skip to content

 Run it with sensible defaults

 Using system cost of 4,000, annual m³ captured of 60, water rate per m³ of 2.5, system lifespan of 25, the calculation works out to 26.7 years.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — System Cost, Annual m³ Captured, Water Rate per m³, and System Lifespan — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works